spongecaptain/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 ) ROW FORMAT DEBEZIUM_JSON;
 ```

-## Debezium connector for MySQL
+## Debezium and Kafka

 ### Set up MySQL

 Before using the Debezium connector for MySQL, you need to complete several configurations on MySQL.
 For details, see [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql).

-### Deploy the MySQL connector
+### Deploy the Debezium connector for MySQL

-You need to download and configure the connector, and then add the configuration to your Kafka Connect cluster.
+You need to download and configure the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), and then add the configuration to your Kafka Connect cluster.
 For details, see [Deploying the MySQL connector](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-deploying-a-connector).

 ### Create a materialized source connection using the Kafka connector